ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     but may be of use in equilibration steps to maintain particle density at low excitations, before writing out the data and letting the shift change.

+**ANNIHILATDISTANCE** [Lambda]
+    Default=0.D0

+    A serial FCIMC option.
+Here, walkers i and j have the chance to annihilate each other as long as they are on connected determinants.
+They will annihilate with probability given by -Lambda*Hij*(Si*Sj).
+This is hoped to increase annihilation and allow fewer particles to be needed to sample the space correctly.
+When Lambda=0.D0, it should be equivalent to the original annihilation algorithm.
+Warning - this is much slower than normal annihilation.

 **UNBIASPGENINPROJE**
     Default false